 This memory sticks with me.

-Unfortunately, we’ve lost Poppa Larry a few years back.
+Unfortunately, we lost Poppa Larry a few years back.
 I cherish the time with Bubbe Marilyn – an absolutely wonderful woman.

 Life isn’t easy.
 You don’t need me to tell you that fact.
-However, Selby’s slam and me falling was a great representation of it all.
+However, Selby’s slam and my falling were a great representation of it all.

 The good comes with bad, yet bad can be fixed with good.
 It’s a cycle.